 The course will enable you to understand the unique demands that characterise the relationship between director and storyboard artist.
-You will also learn about filmic language and how it affects what is required of the storyboard artist, and be introduced to the (sometimes harsh) reality of such work along with ways of dealing with the challenges it presents.
+You will also learn about filmic language and how it affects what is required of the storyboard artist, and be introduced to the reality of such work and learn ways of dealing with the challenges it presents.

 - Storyboarding process

 - Image making process

 By the end of this course you should be able to:

 - Learn about the visual language of storyboarding as it reflects a script and serves the act of film-making

 - Develop a drawing approach from initial breakdown to ‘rough stage’ ideas to ‘final’ stage storyboards

 - Understand what it is to break down written text and create a fluent visual narrative, employing POV (‘point of view’) to engage the viewer and drive the overall story

 Aspiring film-makers, storyboard artists, illustrators wishing to diversify, gamers wanting to understand stories better.

 Intermediate.
 You should have some experience of drawing.